The generalized partial credit model (GPCM, Muraki 1992) is a category in a group of families in item response theory.

-To score students with the GPCM, you either need to use the IRT program like Xcalibre to score students, or a test delivery system that has been specifically designed to support the GPCM in the item banker and implement GPCM in scoring routines.
-The former only works when you are doing the IRT analysis after all examinees have completed a test; if you have continuous deployment of assessments, you will need to use the latter approach.
+To score students with the GPCM, you either need to use the IRT program like Xcalibre to score students or a test delivery system that has been specifically designed to support the GPCM in the item banker and implement GPCM in scoring routines.
+The former only works when you are doing the IRT analysis after all examinees have completed a test; if you have a continuous deployment of assessments, you will need to use the latter approach.

 Where can I learn more?